Blueprint Travelers - Travel Site

 What Time of Day is BestPão de Açúcar (Sugarloaf Mountain) First ThingWhat To Do In Between Pão de Açúcar and Cristo RedentorCristo Redentor (Christ the Redeemer) for Sunset

-Pão de Açúcar (Sugarloaf Mountain) and Cristo Redentor (Christ the Redeemer) are the top attractions to visit in Rio de Janeiro.
+Sugarloaf Mountain and Christ the Redeemer (Pão de Açúcar and Cristo Redentor) are the top attractions to visit in Rio de Janeiro.
 They are impressive viewpoints within the city that have awe-inspiring views.
-What truly blew me away was how embedded these destinations are within the city.
+It is especially unique how embedded these destinations are within the city.
 The city and the beach wrap themselves around these huge rock formations.

 What Time of Day is Best

-I recommend visiting either of these peaks in the morning or for sunset.
+We recommend visiting either of these peaks in the morning or for sunset.
 This is when there will be the fewest number of visitors, especially since the tourists from cruises visit the peaks in the middle of the day.
-We visited Pão de Açúcar (Sugarloaf Mountain) in the morning and Cristo Redentor (Christ the Redeemer) for sunset but it seemed that they were interchangeable in terms of experience.
+While the article here will describe visiting Sugarloaf Mountain (Pão de Açúcar) in the morning and Christ the Redeemer (Cristo Redentor) for sunset, they are interchangeable in terms of experience.

 It is also important to look at the forecast before purchasing tickets to either of these peaks.
 A clear sky is going to have the best views but you can also get great visibility if the clouds are high.
 You can look at the visibility in the weather (or look up and see if Christ the Redeemer or Sugarloaf Mountain is visible.
 Finally, the website of the park for Sugarloaf Mountain has a live feed of the view.
 You can always look at that to see the visibility and you can see Christ the Redeemer on the camera as well.